 Get Your Own Guided Tour From The Artist

 Keen to learn more about the thinking behind the 5Hz and Euphonia?
 Easy!
-From Fri 12 Apr we’ll have a free audio tour from artist Emma Smith which is packed-full of insider information and making-of details on the science behind her work.
+We have a free audio tour from artist Emma Smith which is packed-full of insider information and making-of details on the science behind her work.
 This resource is designed to be used during your visit to the gallery and can be streamed via your smartphone while you make your way around the space.
 Simply open the link on your device, hit play and start wandering for your own in-depth guided tour explaining each segment of the exhibition, direct from the artist that made it.

 Take A Moment For Yourself